-Man arrested after Glasgow Royal Infirmary staff member stabbed
+Man detained after Glasgow Royal Infirmary staff member stabbed

 - Published

-A 69-year-old man has been arrested after a member of staff was stabbed at Glasgow Royal Infirmary.
+A 69-year-old man has been detained by police after a member of staff was stabbed at Glasgow Royal Infirmary.

-Police were called to the hospital at 10:30.
+Officers were called to the hospital at 10:30.
 They confirmed a 23-year-old woman received treatment for injuries that were not believed to be serious.

-Officers said there was no ongoing incident or risk to the wider hospital population.
+Police Scotland said there was no ongoing incident or risk to the wider hospital population.

 NHS Greater Glasgow and Clyde said it was co-operating with police and "offering support" to affected staff.